shamim-hussain/egt_pytorch/README.md

 # Edge-augmented Graph Transformer (PyTorch)

 ## News
+* 02/09/2024 - The preprint of our paper ["Triplet Interaction Improves Graph Transformers: Accurate Molecular Graph Learning with Triplet Graph Transformers"](https://arxiv.org/abs/2402.04538) is now available on ArXiv.
+We achieved SOTA results on PCQM4Mv2, OC20 IS2RE, QM9, MOLPCBA and LIT-PCBA.
+We will include our new results, and methods, along with model weights soon at <https://github.com/shamim-hussain/tgt>.
 * 11/23/2023 - We achieved SOTA results (again) on the [PCQM4M-V2](https://ogb.stanford.edu/docs/lsc/) dataset by incorporating triangular attention and 3D molecular structure.
 You can find the new implementation at <https://github.com/shamim-hussain/egt_triangular> and a [technical report](https://github.com/shamim-hussain/egt_triangular/blob/master/Report.pdf) (full paper coming soon!).
 * 06/21/2022 - The trained checkpoints on the [PCQM4M-V2](https://ogb.stanford.edu/docs/lsc/) have been released.
 They are available at <https://zenodo.org/record/6680242>.
 For additional information, see the ["Download Trained Model Checkpoints"](#download-trained-model-checkpoints) section below.
 * 06/05/2022 - The [accepted prerprint](https://arxiv.org/abs/2108.03348) our paper in KDD '22 is now available on arXiv.
 It includes discussions on dynamic centrality scalers, random masking, attention dropout and other details about the latest experiments and results.
 Note that the title is changed to **"Global Self-Attention as a Replacement for Graph Convolution"**.